PoisotLab/ms_network_prediction/manuscript.md

 feasible for a forecasting model.
 The future is uncertain.
 Any empirical time-series we use to validate a model was collected in past conditions that may not persist into the future.
-Any system we wish to forecast will undergo only one of many possible scenarios, yet we can only observe the realized outcome of the system under the scenario that actually unfolds.
+Any system we wish to forecast will undergo only one of many possible scenarios, yet we can only observe the realised outcome of the system under the scenario that actually unfolds.
 It is therefore impossible to assess the quality of a forecasting model in scenarios that remain hypothetical.
-If the goal is to maximize the probability that reality will fall within the forecast's estimates, forecasts should incorporate as much uncertainty about the future scenario as possible---one way to do this is ensemble modeling [@Parker2013EnsMod].
-However, as we increase the amount of uncertainty we incorporate into a forecasting model, the resolution of the forecast's predictions could shrink [@Lei2017EvaTra], and therefore the modeler should be mindful of the trade-off between resolution and accuracy when developing any forecast.
+If the goal is to maximise the probability that reality will fall within the forecast's estimates, forecasts should incorporate as much uncertainty about the future scenario as possible---one way to do this is ensemble modelling [@Parker2013EnsMod].
+However, as we increase the amount of uncertainty we incorporate into a forecasting model, the resolution of the forecast's predictions could shrink [@Lei2017EvaTra], and therefore the modeller should be mindful of the trade-off between resolution and accuracy when developing any forecast.

 # Conclusion: why should we predict species interaction networks?